 Google gives its users unlimited cloud storage for the pictures and videos on Google Photos.
-The only problem is that it is only available for the Google Pixel 2 users.
+The only problem is that it is only available for the Google Pixel 2 and Pixel 3 users.
 Although, Google Photos is a really handy app where you can store all your pictures and videos and they are synced with your cloud so they can be accessed on the website as well on any device.
 It comes with a limited amount of storage and if you are used to taking pictures and videos all the time.
 There is a possibility that your Google Photos cloud will be full very soon.
 In this guide, I will discuss how can you Free up space on Google Photos and how can you manage and delete Google Photos data.

 Guide to Delete Manage and Free up space on Google Photos Cloud